 - Call the World Service Office and talk with the P.I.
-Coordinator or the Executive Director. - If the office isn't open, call the WSC P.1.
-Chair or Vice-Chair.
-(Area/Regional P.I.
-Chairs should keep these numbers available and up to date.
+Coordinator or the Executive Director. - If the office isn't open, call the WSC P.I.
+Chair or Vice chair (Area/Regional P.I.
+Chairs should keep these numbers available and up-to-date.
 Get them from your RSR or the World Service Office).

 At the world level, there is a contingency plan involving representatives from all the service arms who jointly determine how to handle each situation.
-These national and international situations most definitely affect other groups or N.A. as a whole.
+National and international situations most definitely affect other groups and N.A. as a whole.